Cookie Policy

 If this isn’t possible (because the sole can’t be removed) sprinkle the powder around the edges of the inner sole.
 You may find it easier to apply the powder to your finger and rub it around the inner sole.

 Looking for a new pair of boots?
-View our women’s boots or go straight to our women’s ankle boots, wedge boots or snow boots.
+View our women’s boots or go straight to our women’s ankle boots or wedge boots

 Time to Put Your Cleaning Know How to the Test!